-Our Summer Intensive is based on 'Rolling Admission ' which means that its on a first come, first serve basis.
+Our Summer Intensive is based on 'Rolling Admission ' which means that it's on a first come, first serve basis.
 So there is no official deadline to register for the program.
-However, as the program is in high demand, we advise that interested dancers and dance students register by early spring in order to guarantee that they have a spot reserved for them in the Summer Intensive.
+However, we advise that interested dancers and dance students register in the fall in order to guarantee that they have a spot reserved for themselves in the upcoming Summer Intensive.

 In order to do so, go to the registration page here, complete the registration form and proceed to make the registration payment.
 Once that is complete, you will secure your place in the upcoming program.

-Since participants are welcome to register for either our 2-week, 4-week, or 6-week Summer Intensive, those staying for the longer 4-week or 6-week program will have the opportunity to learn additional company repertoire and study with additional dance teachers and choreographers.
+Since participants are welcome to register for either our 2-week, 4-week, or 6-week Summer Intensive, those staying for the longer 4-week or 6-week program will have the opportunity to further immerse themselves and gain a deeper understanding into the company's movement language, learn additional company repertoire, and experience and learn from more dance teachers and choreographers.

 You can view the sample daily schedule further down this page to get a picture of the structure of each weekday.
-Each weekday's programming normally begins with a ballet class which we use for warm-up (as our main company does) despite the fact that we're a contemporary dance company.
+Daily programming begins a warm-up class as our main company does.
 Throughout the program, participants study with a number of different leading choreographers and dance teachers along with company dancers.

-We do focus on KCDC's repertoire and movement language, but you will have an opportunity to immerse yourself in additional exciting repertoire, technique and approaches.
-Other than ballet, contemporary and modern dance, you will be studying jazz, hip hop, movement improvisation, and much more.
+We do focus on KCDC's repertoire and movement language, but you will have an opportunity to immerse yourself in additional exciting repertoire, technique, and approaches.
+Other than ballet, contemporary and modern dance, you will be studying, hip-hop, movement improvisation, and much more.
 Each summer, we host a number of established and accomplished Israeli and international choreographers and dance teachers with whom you'll be studying and working.